flatironinstitute/sciware/44_SummerIntro/3-uvpixi.md

   <span class="arr">→</span>
   <span class="pill focus">uv run</span>
 </div>
-<p class="life-cap"><code>uv run</code> does the boxed steps for you — so the env always matches the lockfile</p>
+<p class="life-cap"><code>uv run</code> does the boxed steps for you, so the env always matches the lockfile</p>

-- No manual venv, no activation → the wrong-env pitfall is gone, and the env can't drift
+- No manual venv, no activation: the wrong-env pitfall is gone, and the env can't drift

 ## Dependency groups & extras